audiodude/abcmidi/doc/readme.txt

 It should be a power of 2 (eg. 1,2,4,8,16 ...) and by default it remains as 2 as before.
 The -aul specifies the L: value to use, for example, to get L: 1/32 you would put -aul 32.

+Keyboard and guitar music has a lot of chords which frequently poses a problem to midi2abc.
+If the notes in the chord do not share a common onset or end time, midi2abc uses ties to join the longer notes to other chords.
+This produces a mess looking somewhat like [AG-G-G-D-G,,,-][B/2-B/2-B/2-G/2G/2-G/2-D/2-G,,,/2-]... which does not convert into something easy to read when display in common music notation.
+Abcm2ps and abc2midi allow a bar to be split into separate voices using the & sign.
+Separating the notes which do not overlap exactly into individual voices provides some improvement.
+If you encountering this problem with your MIDI file, you may wish to try rerunning the file with either the -splitbars or -splitvoices parameter.
+This is a feature introduced in June 2005 (version 2.83) and may require more tuning at some later point.
+This feature may not work correctly with some MIDI file.

 The -Midigram option runs midi2abc in a completely different mode.
 It does not produce any abc file but outputs a list